Living in Hawai‘i is both beautiful and amazing; you have the luck of spending every day in paradise.

 Are They Open to Site Visits?

-If they reach out to take you on site visits, they are likely proud of their work, and have nothing to hide, and have good relationships with their clients, old and new.
+If so, they are likely proud of their work, and have nothing to hide, and have good relationships with their clients, old and new.

 Do They Have Open Communication?

-Open and consistent communication can make or break a project. we have seen situations where the client rarely or never hears from their selected contractor.
+Open and consistent communication can make or break a project.
+We have seen situations where the client never hears from their selected contractor.